Cutworms

 Cultural

-• Monitor.
-Scout crops in multiple location by examining upper leaves of the host plants and looking for eggs, larvae, and feeding damage.
+• Monitor crops.
+Scout crops in multiple locations by examining upper leaves of the host plants and looking for eggs, larvae, and feeding damage.
 Moths can be monitored with pheromone traps.

-• Till soil.
-Tilling the soil at the end of the season will disrupt the cutworm’s overwintering pupation stage which occurs only a few centimeters below the surface.
+• Till the soil.
+Tilling the soil at the end of the season will disrupt the cutworm’s overwintering pupation stage, which occurs only a few centimeters below the surface.

 • Manage weeds.
 Reduce the amount of weeds near the growing site as they serve as an alternate host.